oneforawe/config-repo/config/win/README.md

 ## Random Failure / Success

+Potential solution: just reboot Windows.
+(Let's see how often this fixes it; it seems to have worked once already.)

 I've been trying to fix a network issue that comes up when executing `sudo apt-get update`, but nothing has worked until I set things back to their defaults in the WSL Linux system (but still had the effect of having run the